-Demi Rose Flaunts Curves Skintight Pink Latex Dress On Instagram
+Demi Rose Flaunts Curves In Skintight Pink Latex Dress On Instagram

 While she’s been racking up followers thanks to the seductive snaps, she has previously revealed that she wants to eventually become an actress.
 But she still wants to be a bombshell on screen.

-‘Movies have always been a passion of mine since I went to stage school,” she said in an interview with The Sun, as reported by The Daily Mail.
+“Movies have always been a passion of mine since I went to stage school,” she said in an interview with The Sun, as reported by the Daily Mail.
 “But another ambition is to become a Bond Girl, as I love the style and glamour of those films’.

-As The Daily Mail reports, Demi Rose started gaining attention when she was romantically linked to the rapper Tyga, after his split from his former longtime girlfriend, Kylie Jenner.
+As the Daily Mail reports, Demi Rose started gaining attention when she was romantically linked to the rapper Tyga, after his split from his former longtime girlfriend, Kylie Jenner.
 While the Tyga relationship was a catalyst for her fame, she has been able to cultivate her following thanks to her appearance and ability to promote herself.

-Maintaining her figure is important, given her public persona and Rose has been open about what she does to maintain it.
+Maintaining her figure is important, given her public persona, and Rose has been open about what she does to maintain it.

 “I try to keep as healthy as I can,” she said in a Daily Mail interview in September.
-That healthy eating involves eating lots of nuts as a snack she added.
+That healthy eating involves eating lots of nuts as a snack, she added.

 “My figure just gains weight so fast.
 Any bad thing I eat my body isn’t used to it and just puts on the weight,” she continued.
 “That means no birthday cake!”